 You-may-be interested box – Provide related resources on each page that provides users with additional materials.

 Redirect URLs – Create redirects for each current page to the new site URLs for those using older links.

+Simplifying Search Returns and Product Listings – Develop alternative view that does not display protocols and disposition documents for completed reports in search returns.
+These documents will be shown only as PDFs in association with the complete report and executive summary.

 Search Engine Optimization

-Mobile site - improve the site layout for mobile devices.
+Mobile site - Optimize the site display for use on mobile platforms.
 This will help many consumers who may access the site primarily via mobile and will improve search engine rankings (mobile friendliness is an important signal for Google ranking).

 Page caching - improve the page load speed (and reduce hosting costs) for the website.
 Page load speed is an important signal for Google ranking and a significant factor leading users to abandon a site.